wp-seopress/wp-seopress-public/readme.txt

 == Description ==

-SEOPress is a powerful plugin to optimize your SEO, boost your traffic, improve social sharing, build custom HTML and XML Sitemaps, create optimized breadcrumbs, add schemas / Google Structured data types, manage redirections 301 and so much more.<br>
+SEOPress is a powerful WordPress SEO plugin to optimize your SEO, boost your traffic, improve social sharing, build custom HTML and XML Sitemaps, create optimized breadcrumbs, add schemas / Google Structured data types, manage redirections 301 and so much more.<br>

-<strong>No advertising, no footprints, white label, in backend AND frontend</strong>
+✔ <strong>No advertising, no footprints, white label, in backend AND frontend</strong>
-<strong>Content analysis to help you write search-engine optimized content</strong>
+✔ <strong>Content analysis to help you write search-engine optimized content</strong>
-<strong>Import your post and term metadatas from other plugins in 1 click</strong>
+✔ <strong>Import your post and term metadatas from other plugins in 1 click</strong>
+✔ <strong>Trusted by 100,000 WordPress websites since 2017.</strong>

 <a href="https://www.seopress.org/seopress-pro?utm_source=w.org&utm_campaign=seopress&utm_medium=readme" target="_blank"><strong>Buy SEOPress PRO: only $39 / year / unlimited sites</strong></a>